 There are much more effective ways to increase your privacy and security online that don’t carry the same disadvantages.
 These include things like:

 - Stronger Password Protection: Passwords are the keys to the front door of your online identity.
 Sadly, most people have terrible password habits.
-If you’re not using a good password manager app to create and store better passwords, this is the best first step you can take.
+If you’re not using a good password software to create and store better passwords, this is the best first step you can take.

 - Use 2-Factor Authentication: Beyond passwords, the use of two-factor authentication (2FA) is the best protection you have as an online consumer.
 Whether it’s your bank, your email, your social media…whatever.
 If it allows for using an authenticator app for 2FA or even a 2FA security key, DO IT!